Oxen-AI/oxen-release/DataFrames.md

 ## Sort

-Sorting can be achieved with the `sort_by` flag.
+Sorting can be achieved with the `sort` flag.
 For example you may want to find the largest bounding boxes by sorting on the height column.

 ```
-oxen df annotations/train.csv --sort_by "height"
+oxen df annotations/train.csv --sort "height"

 shape: (9000, 6)
 ┌─────────────────────────┬───────┬────────┬────────┬────────┬────────┐